EricGomesGregory/DnD-Wulfgar/Wulfgar/Adventures/Campaigns/SecondGroup/7-PaintedWorldOfNaryn.md

 #### Smith's House
 The smith's house is a simple stone brick building

-At the smith's house the party can find a strange bloated humanoid with rotting flesh known as ELVEN_BLACKSMITH_NAME
+At the smith's house the party can find a strange bloated humanoid with rotting flesh known as Sanev

 #### Longhouse
 The longhouse is a huge upside down longship that was transformed into a huge house.
 Currently the building is dilapidated with its wood rotting and blighted vines taking over the base of the building.